 The Kotlin type system is fairly flexible but there are a few corner cases where the compiler enforces rules which can be a little restrictive.
-In this article we explore how the 'contracts' feature in Kotlin 1.3 can be used to inform the compiler about a functions behaviour.
+For example, we can't declare a val

 val name: String